 Since dative bonds have both electrons coming from one atom in the covalent bond, molecules/atoms with lone pairs are very common ligands.
 The most common is probably water (H2O:) and ammonia (:NH3) is also very common.
 See the image below for an example of dative bonding.

 - A ligand is any molecule that datively bonds to a metal centre using a lone pair.
 There are many different ligands anything that can donate a lone pair could be a ligand:

 - Neutral molecules with lone pairs, such as water, are very common ligands.
 When water acts as a ligand it is called aqua in the compounds name.
 Ammonia (NH3) is another common ligand, called ammine in complex ions.

 For example, the compound below is called iron (II) hexaaqua, for the six molecules datively bonding to the one metal centre.

 - Anions can also act as ligands by donating a lone pair.
 An example of this is the cobalt (II) chloride complex.
 See the image below:

-- Ligands bond to metal centres using EMPTY orbitals – they do not interact with the partially filled 3d orbitals already containing electrons!
+- Ligands bond to metal centres using EMPTY orbitals.
+They do not interact with the partially filled 3d orbitals that already contain electrons.